 They found him at the library.
 Theo had stayed behind to finish destroying the car, and Bas had stayed behind to watch him, but the instructions provided to Alan and Ray were enough to lead them to a wiry, clean-cut fellow stamping returned books at the front desk.

 His name was Irvine Waltz and he had an inoffensive haircut, inoffensive eyes that blinked often behind inoffensive rimless glasses, and was wearing a deeply offensive blue turtleneck jumper.
 A team of crack scientists couldn’t have designed a more perfect librarian.

-The only other sound was an occasional snort from somewhere in the Classics section.
+The only other sound was an occasional snort from somewhere in Classics.

 Finally, convinced, Hazard and Sunshine approached.
 The man looked up and met them with a model professional smile.

 ‘Sorry, gentleman,’ he said.
 ‘The library closes in five minutes.
 You’ll need to be quick.’

 ‘Actually, we’re here to see you,’ Hazard said.
 ‘Are you Irvine Waltz?’

 ‘We’re putting a band together,’ Hazard said.
 ‘Theodore Stone just joined us as a drummer and he said you were a mean bassist.
 Is it true?’